kalpeshpatelce/Install-Chocolatey.Server/README.md

 ## Linux:
 As we know that if we want to install some software in linux machine we can install it from shell with unattend mode. we do not need to interact with Software Gui.
 It will automatically installed as per unattended Command Parameter
 ## Windows:
-but in Windows if you want to install software you have to interact with Software Gui Like Next button or OK Button so it is very Boring Process to install software in 500 PCS.
+But in Windows if you want to install software you have to interact with Software Gui Like Next button or OK Button so it is very Boring Process to install software in 500 PCS.
 Now the Chocolatey server come in picture.chocolatey Server provide us Software Repository Two Type of Chocolatey Server
 - Public Chocolatey Server (refer https://chocolatey.org/packages)